OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/lazy-list.markdown

 ## Lazy list

 The `LazyList` component enables displaying an infinite list.
 This is very useful when displaying large amounts of data.
-The `LazyList` will only render the list items that are currently in view which is a lot more performant than rendering thousands of elements.
+It will only render the list items that are currently in view which is a lot more performant than rendering thousands of elements.

 Under the hood it will add elements before they come into view and remove them when they disappear from view.

 #### Basic usage

-The `LazyList` requires two props, `length` and `renderRow`.
-The `length` prop should be set to the number of items in the list and the `renderRow` prop is a function that returns a list item for a specific index.
+The `LazyList` requires two properties, `length` and `renderRow`.
+The `length` property should be set to the number of items in the list and the `renderRow` property is a function that returns a list item for a specific index.

 ```
 class MyPage extends React.Component {